jkmoore/audio-based-game/README.md

 The program calls an "update" function on a loop until the game ends.
 Looks something like this...
 Every x seconds, do the following:
-  If we receive input in an adequate frequency/volume range for o, remove o and make a new obstacle Else,
+  If we receive input in an adequate frequency/volume range for o, decrease the HP of the obstacle
+     If the obstacle's HP is depleted, remove o and make a new obstacle Else
     Move position of obstacle o y units to the left
     If obstacle o overlaps with the player, end the game